gifflet/ccmd/README.md

 Simple command-line tool for managing custom commands in Claude Code.
 Install and share commands from Git repositories with the ease of a package manager.

+## Why ccmd?

+Managing custom Claude Code commands across multiple projects can be challenging. ccmd solves this by treating commands as versioned, reusable packages:

+- **Keep commands out of your codebase**: Store command definitions (.md files and AI context) in separate repositories, keeping your project repositories clean
+- **Version control**: Each command has its own version, allowing you to use different versions in different projects
+- **Reusability**: Install the same command in multiple projects without duplication
+- **Easy sharing**: Share commands with your team or the community through Git repositories
+- **Simple management**: Install, update, and remove commands with familiar package manager semantics

+Think of ccmd as "npm for Claude Code commands" - centralize your AI tooling configurations and use them anywhere.

 ## Installation

 ### Using Homebrew (macOS/Linux)